 Gov 2001 Learning Resources

-- All questions about class material should be sent to the Gov 2001 e-mail list, where you will get quicker responses to your questions because your classmates can help you, too!
-If you have not been signed up for this list by the first week of class, please e-mail Molly and Jen.
+- All questions about class material should be posted to the discussion board on Canvas You will get quicker responses to your questions because your classmates can help you, too!
+If you do not have access to the site after the registration period has ended, please e-mail Stephen and Solé.

 - Your questions may have been answered in previous years!
-Check out the Gov 2001 e-mail list archives for a searchable dataset of the last 9 years of Gov 2001 e-mail questions.
+Check out the Gov 2001 e-mail list archives for a searchable dataset over a decade of Gov 2001 e-mail questions.

 Join our Facebook Group